Seven hundred people turned up to this year’s Sport Pembrokeshire Awards.

 Awards were presented in a wide variety of categories.

-Among those recognised were long-time football administrator Des Shanklin of Pembroke, who won a life time achievement award and former Wales hockey captain Kate Hulse, who won a special achievement award.
+Among those recognised were long-time football administrator Des Shanklin of Pembroke, who won a life time achievement award and former Wales hockey captain Kate Hulse, who won a special

 Des Shanklin was the manager of Pembroke Borough’s Welsh league side for many years before becoming president of the football association of Wales of which he is now life vice-president.